Aircraft Armament Equipment: Types of stores

 Bomb racks are aircraft equipment which suspends, carries, and releases ordnance from the military aircraft.
 A majority of bomb racks are installed semi-permanently on a vehicle, and are designated parent racks.
 Most bomb racks are categorized as either ejection racks or free-fall racks.
-A free-fall bomb rack releases the ordnance with the help of gravity from the rack when requirements for launch have been met, while an ejector-type bomb rack releases its payload by firing a cartridge-actuated device to ejects the ordnance.
+A free-fall bomb rack releases the ordnance with the help of gravity from the rack when requirements for launch have been met, while an ejector-type bomb rack releases its payload by firing a cartridge-actuated device to eject the ordnance.

 High speed attack and fighter aircraft are capable of creating a vacuum condition under the aircraft body.
 This condition can mean that a free-fall ordnance does not fall toward the target, but may stay in contact with the aircraft, causing damage or the total loss of the vehicle.
 Ejector racks eject the store from the bomb racks with enough force to overcome the vacuum condition and to launch the weapon safely.

 Guided missile launchers, such as the LAU-127 missile rail launcher, carry and release guided missiles from a military aerial vehicle.
 These launchers are classified as either ejection- or rail-type launchers.
 Ejection type launchers use cartridge-generated gas pressure fired in the launcher breech to separate the weapon from the vehicle.
 The missile motor is then set off at a safe distance underneath the aircraft.
 Rail-type launchers are usually attached to the wing hard points.
 Rail-type launchers make it possible o activate the missile motor while the weapon is still connected to the store.
 After the motor fires, the thrust generated overpowers the weapon restraining device, and the missile is launched from the aircraft.
 A tube-type launcher is a variation of the rail-type launcher.
 Tube-type missile launchers hold missile in launch tubes until the missile motor is set off.
 The weapon then releases from the tube similar to the firing of aircraft-mounted rockets.